|Home | About the Firm | Practice Areas | Resources | Contact|

 General Counsel, P.C.
 Corporate and Tax Practice Group

-General Counsel, P.C. – Every Business Needs a General Counsel: General Counsel’s Business and Tax Practice Grouphas over 40 years of professional experience in counseling business owners on all aspects of business and tax matters.
+General Counsel, P.C. – Every Business Needs a General Counsel: General Counsel’s Small Business Lawyer has over 40 years of professional experience in counseling business owners on all aspects of business and tax matters.
 Our attorneys have extensive experience representing a wide range of local, regional, and national companies and business ventures.

 The matters discussed in this newsletter are for informational purposes only and no legal advice